 If you do not get correct results from the application:

 - Check that your port is correct.
 If you have the port set to the wrong number (or not set at all), the application will not properly initialize.
 If you cannot get the app to boot, you have a problem with the connection to the card.

 - Check that the device shows up in Device Manager.
 If not, check your cable connection.

 - Check that the board has power.
 There is a small red light directly on the board, near the USB port.
 When the board is getting power, this light is on.

 Do not turn on heaters or dryers with this.

 Such devices require safety trips so that you cannot accidentally leave them on.
 This tool is for turning things on and off that don't have the potential for disaster.
 If you have a separate safety trip (e.g. something that detects temperature or movement which also must be satisfied or the connection breaks and the device turns off), then you could consider using this tool as a simple on/off.
 But it would only be a part of your solution.
-Using only a simple on/off tool such as this to control a dryer or heater would be a bad idea and is not supported by Xitron or by common sense or by the mothers of people working in the same building as your printer.
+Using only a simple on/off tool such as this to control a dryer or heater would be a bad idea and is not supported by Xitron.
+It could function as part of a system that must be satisfied by multiple conditions.